 |The central region of Vietnam is ranked sixth out of the top 10 must-visit destinations in Asia Pacific this year by Lonely Planet.
 VNA/VNS Photo|

 International air links with many Asian cities provide easy access to attractions like the Golden Bridge at nearby Ba Na Hills in Da Nang City.

 "Exploring the caves and rugged river and jungle wilderness of Phong Nha-Ke Bang National Park is essential for adventurous and intrepid travellers," Lonely Planet said.

-Hue City’s vibrant cuisine showcases the city's imperial legacy, while on Hoi An storied laneways, local dishes including fragrant Cao Lau noodles are served.
+Hue City’s vibrant cuisine showcases the city's imperial legacy, while in Hoi An's storied laneways, local dishes include fragrant Cao Lau noodles.

-Seafood dishes star in nearby Da Nang City, located along the Han River.
-The city is becoming one of Vietnam's most exciting urban destinations, the travel magazine said.
+Seafood stars in nearby Da Nang City, located along the Han River, which is becoming one of Vietnam's most exciting urban destinations, the travel magazine said.